Abram Besicovitch: Life and career

 He was also a major influence on the economist Piero Sraffa, after 1940, when they were both Fellows of Trinity, and on Dennis Lindley, one of the founders of the Bayesian movement in the United Kingdom.
-He was J.E.
-Littlewood's successor in 1950 in the Rouse Ball chair at the University of Cambridge, retiring in 1958.
-He died in Cambridge.

 Awards and honours

 Besicovitch was in 1934 made FRS and in 1952 won the Sylvester Medal from the Royal Society.
 He received in 1950 the De Morgan Medal of the London Mathematical Society.
 He was a visiting scholar at the Institute for Advanced Study in the fall of 1954.

 Besicovitch's candidacy for the Royal Society reads:

 "Distinguished as a pure mathematician, particularly for his researches in the theory of functions of a real variable, the theory of analytic functions, and the theory of almost periodic functions."

 The asteroid 16953 Besicovitch is named in his honour.

 A portrait of Besicovitch by Eve Goldsmith Coxeter is in the collection of Trinity College, Cambridge.